 - 2 strappy tops

-- 3 cotton dresses to wear over leggings.
+- 2-3 cotton dresses.
+Can be worn over leggings in cooler weather.
 Super comfy for travelling and slightly smarter for any nights out.
-Can also be worn on the beach as a cover up.
+Can also be worn on the beach as a cover-up.

 - 10 pairs underwear